J&J Design: J&J Design Revival

-The boatbuilding part of Seaway (Greenline and Shipman ranges) was taken over by Vladimir Zinchenko (SVP Yachts) while Jakopin brothers reestablished J&J Design as an independent company with Japec Jakopin and Jernej Jakopin as the CEOs and with a team of 25 designers and engineers.
+The boatbuilding part of Seaway (Greenline and Shipman ranges) was taken over by Vladimir Zinchenko (SVP Yachts, later Greenline Yachts, as of 2024 they produced 8 Greenline models from 39 to 58 feet) while Jakopin brothers reestablished J&J Design as an independent company with Japec Jakopin and Jernej Jakopin as the CEOs and with a team of 25 designers and engineers.

 The company continued to work for major volume boatbuilders in the power and sailing area, including the Greenline builder SVP Yachts, by providing design as well as boat engineering and production process engineering for vessels from 20 to 80 feet.

+At 40 years of the office a monograph entitled Forty Years of J&J Studio 1983-2023, edited by Shannon Jamieson Vasquez, was published by the publishing house Morski vodiči in Zagreb, Croatia.
+The book covers the history, 40 projects with profile drawing, technical data, the yacht's story and accomplishments of the office in the fields of naval architecture, exterior and interior design, comfort and convenience features, materials and engineering as well as green boating.
+Until 2024 J&J produced more than 350 designs from which 75,000 boats and yachts were built by boatbuilders in 30 countries.

+During the Boat Builder Awards 2024 event in Amsterdam, organized by RAI Amsterdam and Boat International Media, the founders of J&J Design were awarded the title of "Designer of the Year", as pioneers in carbon epoxy and hybrid power technologies as well as for their influence across a wide part of the boatbuilding industry.

 Awarded Designs

-J&J designs have won over 110 Boat of the Year, Design or Environmental awards.
+J&J designs have won over 121 Boat of the Year, Design or Environmental awards.
 European Yacht of the Year (awarded annually since 2001) and European Powerboat of the Year (since 2005) prize winning designs are listed below.